Continuous or Intermittent Monitoring of Glucose in Interstitial Fluid

 Type 2 diabetes

-In addition, an industry-sponsored RCT was identified that evaluated intermittent use of a CGM device in 100 patients with type 2 diabetes who were not on prandial insulin; findings were first published in 2011.
-(12, 13) Eligible participants were 18 or older, had type 2 diabetes for at least 3 months, and had an initial HbA1c of at least 7% but not more than 12%.
-The study compared real-time continuous monitoring with the DexCom device used for four 2-week cycles (2 weeks on/ 1 week off) to self-monitoring of blood glucose (SMBG).
+A representative study included in the 2013 meta-analysis evaluated intermittent use of a CGM device in 100 patients with type 2 diabetes who did not use prandial insulin.(12,13) Eligible participants were 18 or older, had type 2 diabetes for at least 3 months, and had an initial HbA1c of at least 7% but not more than 12%.
+The study compared real-time continuous monitoring with the DexCom device used for four 2-week cycles (2 weeks on/1 week off) with SMBG.
 The primary efficacy outcome was mean change in HbA1c.
 The mean decline from baseline in HbA1c in the CGM versus the SMBG group was 1.0% versus 0.5% at 12 weeks, 1.2% versus 0.5% at 24 weeks, 0.8% versus 0.5% at 38 weeks, and 0.8% versus 0.2% at 1 year, respectively.
 Over the course of the study, the reduction in HbA1c was significantly greater than in the SMBG group (p=0.04).
-After adjusting for potential confounding variables including age, sex, baseline therapy, and whether the individual started taking insulin during the study, the difference between groups over time remained statistically significant (p<0.0001).
+After adjusting for potential confounding variables including age, sex, baseline therapy, and whether the individual started taking insulin during the study, the difference between groups over time remained statistically significant (p<0.001).

 Pregnant women with diabetes

-It is believed that more intensive glucose monitoring may be beneficial for pregnant patients, in whom hypo- and hyperglycemia are of greater concern.
-In 2013, an RCT was published evaluating CGM for use by women with diabetes during pregnancy.
-(14) In this study, Secher and colleagues in Denmark randomized 154 women to real-time CGM in addition to routine pregnancy care (n=79) or routine pregnancy care alone (n=75).
+The larger RCT was published by in 2013 by Secher et al in Denmark.(15) The investigators randomized 154 women to real-time CGM in addition to routine pregnancy care (n=79) or routine pregnancy care alone (n=75).
 There were 123 women with type 1 diabetes and 31 with type 2 diabetes.
-Patients in the CGM group were instructed to use the CGM device for 6 days prior to each of 5 study visits and were encouraged to use the devices continuously.
+Patients in the CGM group were instructed to use the CGM device for 6 days before each of 5 study visits and were encouraged to use the devices continuously.
 Participants in both groups were instructed to perform 8 daily self-monitored plasma glucose measurements for 6 days before each visit.
 Baseline mean HbA1c was 6.6% in the CGM group and 6.8% in the routine care group.
 The 154 pregnancies resulted in 149 live births and 5 miscarriages.
 The prevalence of large-for-gestational age infants (at least 90th percentile), the primary study outcome, was 45% in the CGM group and 34% in the routine care group.
-The difference between groups was not statistically significant, p=0.19.
+The difference between groups was not statistically significant (p=0.19).
 In addition, no statistically significant differences were found between groups for secondary outcomes, including the prevalence of preterm delivery and the prevalence of severe neonatal hypoglycemia.
 Women in this study had low baseline HbA1c, which might help explain the lack of impact of CGM on outcomes.
 Other factors potentially contributing to the negative findings include the intensive SMBG routine in both groups and the relatively low compliance rate (64%) in the CGM group with the instruction of use the CGM devices for 6 days before each of 5 study visits.

 Other diabetic subgroups